 Connect With Your Food

-As you are getting ready to prepare your salad, you can also practice mindfulness by thinking about where each ingredient comes from.
+As you are getting ready to prepare your salad or bake your vegan cupcakes, you can also practice mindfulness by thinking about where each ingredient comes from.
 If you think about the food’s source, of course, in a non-judgemental way, you can connect with it on a deeper level.

 You can be mindful of the soil, water, and other elements that are part of the creation process, as well as about all the people involved in getting this food all the way to your home.
 Consider every aspect that went into making your meal, and you’ll see that soon it becomes very easy to experience deep gratitude toward every single person and element involved in the process.